veliovgroup/ostrio/tutorials/ssl/ssl-letsencrypt.md

-SSL / Let's Encrypt / Free SSL (TLS) certificates
+Let's Encrypt / Free SSL (TLS) certificates
 ======

 In this tutorial we use HTTP for domain ownership validation, as alternative see: